Nonnegativity for hafnians of certain matrices

 \section{Abstract}

 We show that a complex symmetric matrix of the form $A(Y,B)= $, where $B$ is Hermitian positive semidefinite, has a nonnegative hafnian.
-These are positive scalar multiples of matrices $A(Y,B)$ that are encodable in a Gaussian boson sampler.
+Some positive scalar multiples of matrices $A(Y,B)$ are encodable in a Gaussian boson sampler.
 Further, the hafnian of this matrix is non-decreasing in $B$ in the sense that $\haf{A}(Y,L) \ge \haf{A}(Y,B)$ if $L \succeq B$.